 The basic format of the levels of E/M services is the same for most categories.
 First, a unique code number is listed.
 Second, the place and/or type of service is specified, e.g., office consultation.
 Third, the content of the service is defined, e.g. comprehensive history and comprehensive examination.
-(See "Levels of E/M Services" for details on the content of E/M services).
+(See "Levels of E/M Services" in 2020 AMA CPT® codebook, for details on the content of E/M services).
 Fourth, the nature of the presenting problem(s) usually associated with a given level is described.
 Fifth, the time typically required to provide the service is specified.
-(A detailed discussion of time is provided below).

 - B. DEFINITIONS OF COMMONLY USED TERMS: Certain key words and phrases are used throughout the E/M section.
 The following definitions are intended to reduce the potential for differing interpretations and to increase the consistency of reporting by physicians in differing specialties.
-E/M services may also be reported by other qualified health care professionals who are authorized to perform such services within the scope of their practice. - New and Established Patient: Solely for the purposes of distinguishing between new and established patients, professional services are those face-to-face services rendered by physicians and other qualified health care professionals who my report evaluation and management services reported by a specific CPT code(s).
-A new patient is one who has not received any professional services from the physician/qualified health care professional or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
+E/M services may also be reported by other qualified health care professionals who are authorized to perform such services within the scope of their practice. - New and Established Patient: Solely for the purposes of distinguishing between new and established patients, professional services are those face-to-face services rendered by physicians who my report evaluation and management services reported by a specific CPT® code(s).
+A new patient is one who has not received any professional services from the physician or another physician of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.

-An established patient is one who has received professional services from the physician/qualified health care professional or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
+An established patient is one who has received professional services from the physician or another physician of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.

-In the instance where a physician/qualified health care professional is on call for or covering for another physician/qualified health care professional, the patient's encounter will be classified as it would have been by the physician/qualified health care professional who is not available.
+In the instance where a physician is on call for or covering for another physician, the patient's encounter will be classified as it would have been by the physician who is not available.
 When advanced practice nurses and physician assistants are working with physicians they are considered as working in the exact same specialty and exact same subspecialties as the physician.